-Being called to serve on a jury is a duty most Americans dread.
-Fortunately, there are several legal ways to avoid jury duty, and with a little conviction and elbow grease, you too can steer clear of this stressful civic obligation.
-While being part of a jury is a way to participate in a free and fair democracy, the system in place often makes it difficult for prospective jurors to find the time and support to make the necessary sacrifices in order to serve.
-This inconvenience understandably forces many to question just how to get out of jury duty.
+Being called to serve on a jury is a duty many Americans dread.
+While participating in this responsibility is one way to ensure a free and fair democracy continues to function, it can sometimes be difficult for prospective jurors to find the time and support to make the necessary sacrifices in order to serve.
+This inconvenience causes many to question just how to get out of jury duty.
 Often, there are legitimate, legal reasons to do so.